mertyildiran/laraup/README.md

 # LaraUp

-Upgrades an old Laravel 4.2 project to Laravel 5.8
+Automatically upgrades your old Laravel 4.2 project to 5.8

 ### Usage